Trump Told Mueller In Written Answers He Had No Knowledge Of Tower Meeting

 Earlier this month, President Donald Trump submitted questions in writing to Russia investigation special counsel Robert Mueller.
-The details of those questions were not made public, nor were the answers Trump gave on them.
+The details of those questions were not made public, nor were the answers Trump gave to them.

-However, on Wednesday CNN reported that two of the answers Trump gave to the special counsel have been leaked to them by a source with knowledge of their contents.
-In addition to providing Trump’s official word on certain key events, his answers also give a strong indication of what Mueller is looking at with regards to those who are close to the president.
+However, on Wednesday CNN reported that two of the answers which Trump gave to the special counsel have been leaked to them by a source with knowledge of their contents.
+In addition to providing Trump’s official word on certain key events, his apparent answers also give a strong indication of what Mueller is looking at with regards to those who are close to the president.

-Two questions were revealed to the news network.
-Within the first, Trump was apparently asked if he had knowledge of Roger Stone, a former consultant to Trump on his campaign and a longtime supporter, making contact with WikiLeaks in the run-up to their obtaining hacked emails and other documents from the Democratic Party.
+Two questions were allegedly revealed to the news network.
+Within the first, Trump was apparently asked if he had knowledge of Roger Stone, a former consultant to Trump on his campaign — and a longtime supporter — making contact with WikiLeaks in the run-up to their obtaining leaked emails, and other documents, from the Democratic Party.

-The second question asked if Trump had knowledge about a meeting that took place months before Election Day 2016, between a Russian lawyer with ties to the Kremlin and his son, son-in-law, and campaign manager.
-That lawyer promised to deliver “dirt” on Trump’s opponent in the general election, Democratic Party nominee Hillary Clinton.
+The second question asked if Trump had knowledge about a meeting that took place months before Election Day 2016, between a Russian lawyer with ties to the Kremlin and Trump’s son, son-in-law, and campaign manager.
+That lawyer allegedly promised to deliver “dirt” on Trump’s opponent in the general election, Democratic Party nominee Hillary Clinton.

 CNN Exclusive: President Trump told Robert Mueller that he wasn't told about the 2016 Trump Tower meeting and that former adviser Roger Stone did not tell him about WikiLeaks https://t.co/3kUGzAyQVf pic.twitter.com/9GbBmWIzxd